Cook Protocol (COOK) Trading Down 14.4% Over Last 7 Days

-Cook Protocol (COOK) traded down 6.8% against the US dollar during the 24-hour period ending at 14:00 PM ET on August 31st.
-One Cook Protocol coin can currently be purchased for approximately $0.0038 or 0.00000010 BTC on major exchanges.
-During the last week, Cook Protocol has traded down 14.4% against the US dollar.
-Cook Protocol has a total market cap of $3.36 million and approximately $285,888.00 worth of Cook Protocol was traded on exchanges in the last day.
+Cook Protocol (COOK) traded 6.8% lower against the U.S. dollar during the 24 hour period ending at 15:00 PM E.T. on September 6th.
+During the last seven days, Cook Protocol has traded 14.4% lower against the U.S. dollar.
+Cook Protocol has a total market cap of $3.36 million and $285,888.00 worth of Cook Protocol was traded on exchanges in the last 24 hours.
+One Cook Protocol coin can currently be bought for $0.0038 or 0.00000010 BTC on major cryptocurrency exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.